GitaRac/Learning_WoTech_Java_2024/13_Problem_Solving_Games.md

         // This is a winning strategy if played optimally else {
             int computerPick = (sticksLeft % 3 == 0) ?
 2 : 1;
+            // If sticksLeft % 3 == 0 is true, computerPick is set to 2
-            return computerPick;
+            // If false, computerPick is set to 1 return computerPick;
         }
     }